 Multicast Listener Discovery (MLD) is the IPv6 equivalent of IGMP in IPv4, enabling devices to join or leave multicast groups.
 MLD operates in two versions:

 MLD uses link-local multicast addresses like ff02::16 (MLDv2 queriers) to manage group memberships.
-For example, a video streaming client might join ff05::1234 (site-local) to receive a multicast stream.
+For instance, a video streaming client could join ff05::1234 (site-local) to get a multicast stream.

 IPv6 Multicast vs. IPv4 Multicast